Leverage Products – Definition and Examples

 Founder & Chief Editor

 Leverage products, also called leveraged instruments, are financial derivatives that let traders control much larger positions than their initial investment would normally allow.
-By putting down a fraction of the trade value as margin, you take on amplified exposure where both gains and losses move faster, and the risk of rapid or total loss increases.
+By putting down a fraction of the trade value as margin, traders take on amplified exposure where both gains and losses move faster, and the risk of rapid or total loss increases.

 Leveraged products